awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

             $ amplify push

-          In the Finder, navigate to the folder containing your app :file:`.xcodeproject` file.
+          In the Finder, navigate to the folder containing your app :file:`.xcodeproj` file.
 From there, drag and drop :code:`awsconfiguration.json` into Xcode under the top Project Navigator folder (the folder name should match your Xcode project name).
 In the :guilabel:`Options` dialog box that appears:

           * Uncheck :guilabel:`Copy items if needed`.